mahufa/crypto-currencies-visualization/README.md

 At this stage, the project focuses on collecting data from the CoinGecko API and storing it in the database.
 Future steps planned include:
-1. Data processing and building predictive models.
-2. Visualization of data and model outputs.
+1. Visualization of data and outputs.
-3. Performance optimization.
+2. Performance optimization.

 ---